This post was originally published November 7, 2017 on HollandRae.com.

 Someone once told me about the incredible amount of submissions they get as an editor during December, and how they’re all awful.
 Well, obviously.
 You just wrote a goddamned book in the amount of time it takes most people to read one.
 The first draft is pretty much guaranteed to be shit, in fact, it’s kind of the point.
 But before sending out your beloved child into the cruel waters of rejection-landia, by God, you have to edit it.

-Not only will seriously digging in and making major and minor changes help your chances in actually getting accepted by an over-exhausted submissions editor, but it will make you want to keep working on the book.
+Not only will seriously digging in and making major and minor changes help your chances of actually getting accepted by an over-exhausted submissions editor, but it will make you want to keep working on the book.
 For the most part, once we finish NaNo, we never want to look at the damn thing again, and that’s a shame.
 Start the editing process right away – if your ultimate goal is a book – and keep up with it.
 Your story – and you – should be celebrated!

 Forgive me for that title.
 The point I want to make here is that National Novel Writing Month doesn’t require a fancy word counter and a Facebook banner and the support of a social media nation.
 You can do NaNo on your own time – literally whenever and however you want.
 If your goal is a short story and you want it written quickly, maybe make a Personal Short Story Writing Week.
-If you know December is a lot quieter than November, write your 50,000 story then, instead.
+If you know December is a lot quieter than November, write your 50,000-word story then, instead.
 NaNo inspires us to create and pushes us to our limits, but it certainly doesn’t ask us to stay within the lines.
 Find the best way to make NaNo work for you, so you can continue to love writing and hopefully find the kind of success you’re looking for.

-If this is your first year doing NaNo or your tenth, whether you’re going to hit 50,000 your first week or or you’ll modified your word count to fit your daily schedule, I am so incredibly proud of you.
+If this is your first year doing NaNo or your tenth, whether you’re going to hit 50,000 your first week or you’ll modify your word count to fit your daily schedule, I am so incredibly proud of you.
 National Novel Writing Month is a challenge.
 It is so much harder than you ever think it’s going to be, no matter how many times you’ve done it in the past.
 Committing and opening your mind to the wonderful world of other writers and supporters that make the NaNo community what it is is reason enough to be proud of yourself.

 So chin high and computer charged.
 You’ve got two days before it’s time to kick some story ass.
 I can’t wait to see where you end up.